 Create an action plan together.
 You describe what steps have to be taken, who will do what, when something has to be done.
 You also agree on a date for an evaluation meeting to see if the chosen solutions work.

-If you are working with people in whatever organisation or company, conflicts are bound to happen.
+If you are working with people in whatever organization or company, conflicts are bound to happen.
 We are all humans after all and differ greatly from each other.
 Companies and their management had better policies in place to deal with conflicts at an early stage, so as not to let them grow to something insurmountable.
 There are various ways employers and employees can follow in order to resolve potentially big threats.

 Conflicts not resolved?